 Water businesses may propose to cap the revenue adjustment for individual incentive schemes.
-However, there would need to be a compelling justification for capping the revenue adjustment from a subset of the incentive schemes.
+However, there would need to be a compelling justification for capping the revenue adjustment from a subset of the incentive schemes, given IPART's intention for the incentives to operate as a package to provide appropriate incentives to promote customer value.

-Water businesses can choose to exclude certain capital expenditure from the CESS
+6.3.4 Water businesses can choose to exclude certain capital expenditure from the CESS